As calls for a wealth tax grow, here's how wide the wealth gap is

 J. Richard Harvey, a professor in the tax program at Villanova University’s law school, said that the government might have difficulty determining an asset’s value.
 He said investments in businesses that aren’t publicly traded are hard to value.

-Some wealthy might avoid the tax.
-Texas A&M tax professor John R. Robinson said “many of the wealthy view taxes largely as a game in which they don’t want to be viewed as the loser.
+Some wealthy people might avoid the tax.
+Texas A&M tax professor John R. Robinson said, “Many of the wealthy view taxes largely as a game in which they don’t want to be viewed as the loser."

 “I don’t think a tax on wealth is going to be easy to ignore, and unless noncompliance is really costly, I’d bet you’ll see wealth flee or hide.”

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.